redyorg/redyorg.github.io/_ourwork/ourcampaigns.md

 &nbsp;

-Every R:Ed Campaign is different and tailored specifically to the demands of the situation.
+Every REdy campaign tailored specifically to the demands of the situation.
 Underlying each one is a systemic approach that allows us to make the most of the work we do:

 &nbsp;

 > #### Stage 1: Identifying the problem

-R:Ed has a diverse audience, consisting of different cultures, languages and values.
+REdy has a diverse audience, consisting of different cultures, languages and values.
 The first step of a campaign is therefore to research and identify the social causes of the issue and who it affects.
 This allows us to determine the target audience for the campaign.

 &nbsp;

 > #### Stage 2: Gaging Social Attitude

-Once R:Ed has identified the target audience, we then conduct our own research into social attitudes surrounding the issue.
+Once REdy has identified the target audience, we then conduct our own research into social attitudes surrounding the issue.
 We publish a series of learning material, each designed to gage the social reaction of a specific point relating to the issue.

 &nbsp;